“Self-portrait Mutilated Ear” by Vincent van Gogh

-This painting was acquired by the museum in 1910 and was initially rejected by scholars and technical researchers; however, provenance research by the museums counter these adverse claims, and the debate continues.
+This painting was acquired by the museum in 1910 and was initially rejected by scholars and technical researchers.

 Vincent van Gogh